Take the FIRST Tech Challenge!

 FIRST in Michigan does not place students on teams and FIRST privacy policies prohibit us from sharing coach contact information.
 Our role is to assist new teams in forming by connecting them to local resources to help them be successful and sustainable.
 Majority of the teams in Michigan are organized through schools, so contact your student’s school to find out if a team exists and how to join.
 Some 4-H groups, Girl Scout groups, and other 501(c)(3) youth organizations also have teams.

 If the team is full or if there is no existing team, we would be happy to assist you with starting a new team.
-We have grants for school/organization affiliated teams that will cover the new team’s reusable robot kit and season registration fee!
+We have grants for school affiliated teams that will cover the new team’s reusable robot kit and season registration fee!

 Is there a list of Michigan teams?